-- Inactivity Easily the biggest problem is inactivity.
+- Inactivity — Easily the biggest problem is inactivity.
 Exercise and staying physically active and moving are essential for not only physical health but mental health as well.
-Movement and exercise improve hormone function and neurotransmitter production and drain the body of excess energy that would otherwise cause the mind and body to become more stressed.
+Movement and exercise improve hormone function and neurotransmitter production as well as drains the body of excess energy that would otherwise cause the mind and body to become more stressed.
 Moving and staying active in general is crucial to anxiety management, and inactivity from moping makes that much more difficult.

-- Social Need Being around people that you like and make you happy is an important tool for combatting anxiety.
-Obviously those with social anxiety disorder are at a bit of a disadvantage here, but in general, if you can spend time with people and talk to others, you're more likely to find life more enjoyable, and the more you enjoy your life the easier it will be to treat your anxiety.
+- Social Needs — Humans are naturally social creatures.
+Being around people that you like and who make you happy is an important tool for combating anxiety.
+In general, if you can spend time with people and talk to others then you are more likely to find life more enjoyable.
+The more you enjoy your life the easier it will be to manage your anxiety.

-- Happy Memories Finally, anxiety itself makes you focus too much on the present.
+- Lack of Goals — Finally, anxiety makes you focus too much on the “what if’s?” in life.
 One of the strategies to help reduce anxiety is goal setting, specifically because it gives you something to look forward to in the future.
 Staying active with enjoyable activities provides hope, and hope is important for committing to anxiety treatments.

 How you react to anxiety does matter.
 It can be hard to control, but it matters.
 Those that push themselves through and try to stay active and distract their mind from the negative thoughts aren't going to cure their anxiety because anxiety is not that simple to solve.
-But they may find that when they finally commit to an anxiety treatment, they're more likely to see the results because they've put themselves in a position where their anxiety isn't able to control them.
+But, they may find that when they finally commit to an anxiety treatment that they are more likely to see the results because they've put themselves in a position where their anxiety isn't able to fully control them.

 Moping behaviors are not the only mistake people make with anxiety, and it may not even be the worst.
-But it is a widespread reaction to anxiety and stress and one that needs to be stopped to continue to control anxiety.
+But it is a widespread reaction to anxiety and stress and one that needs to be stopped in order to manage your anxiety.